jaoteo/mixtum/README.md

 There are 4 Fortran codes:

-1. **MixtuM-whatPops.f**: reads the first line in 'selectedPopulations.dat' to get the label XYZ.
+1. **Mixtum-whatPops.f**: reads the first line in 'selectedPopulations.dat' to get the label XYZ.
 Then, it reads XYZ.ind and tells what are the populations inside, as well as the number of individuals in each one, and also the number of SNPs in XYZ.snp.
 Outcomes are in XYZ-popula-number.dat.

-2. **MixtuM-allele-frequencies.f**: reads the first line in 'selectedPopulations.dat' to get XYZ.
+2. **Mixtum-allele-frequencies.f**: reads the first line in 'selectedPopulations.dat' to get XYZ.
 Next, it reads the label of the populations, one in each line.
 The outcome of the code is in the file  XYZ-allele-frequencies.dat, with the names of each population heading the allele frequencies in columns (one per population).
 Every line is a SNP.